-The Student Conduct and Discipline Code applies to all students enrolled in Madison County Public Schools.
+The Code of Student Conduct applies to all students enrolled in Madison County Public Schools.
 The code is in effect on School Board owned or controlled property and whenever students are under the official supervision of School Board employees, including but not limited to: field trips, extracurricular activities, or while being transported to and from such places either by school bus, approved drivers, or other official means of conveyance.